OVERVIEW AND CHALLENGES

 - the gradual transformation of industrial facilities driven by the digital revolution under way.

-These trends are generating significant increases in global petrochemicals investments, along with the need for new technologies to adapt to new raw materials (ethane, propane), as well as different refining site configurations.
+These trends are generating substantial investments in the global petrochemicals sector, along with the need for new technologies to adapt to new raw materials (ethane, propane, biomass, plastic recyclates), as well as different refining site configurations.

 Developing innovative and eco-efficient petrochemical intermediate production processes to support market demand.